N0E-P/fal_api/README.md

 ## 3. Fill in the config.json, video_input.json and image_input.json with your own values

-## 4. Create a folder named "output" in the root directory
+More details about the config variables and image/video input variables can be found below.

-## 5. Run the code
+## 4. Run the code

 ```bash
 node image.js